georgegausden/cart253/exercises/dodge-em/README.md

-# Template p5 project
+# Exercise: Dodge-em

-Exercise:Dogde-em, a game where the user controls a spaceship that must escape from the police from the city below.
+Exercise:Dodge-em, a game where the user controls a spaceship that must escape from the police from the city below.
 The user controls their spaceship with their mouse.
 If you get caught, you lose and the program will end.